jeremyreeder/gridscout/docs/_posts/2018-07-05-building-the-rc1-a-lightweight-modular-carbine.md

 I think I can more fully achieve my own goals by creating a custom carbine than by selecting any of the off-the-shelf offerings that I've already considered.
 So I'm going for it, and upon completion we'll see how it performs.

 Until we have those results, I'm just another guy on the Internet who thinks he knows everything. ;)
+{:.tangent}

 ### Basis
 The RC1 design is based somewhat on the [Alexander 6.5 Grendel